 Available Platforms: MT4, MT5 for desktop, tablet, web & mobile

-XM was founded in 2009 and is an STP forex and CFD broker.
+XM was founded in 2009 and is an market maker forex and CFD broker.

 2) Fees: XM charges a tight floating spread and variable commission which depends on the type of account held by e trader.
 The average spread is 1.7 pips for trading the EURUSD currency pair through the Standard account.
 A commission of $0.04 per share with a minimum commission of $1 is charged for trading US shares through the Shares account.